blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

 ::

-	amount              (numeric)  the total amount received for this account.
+	amount              (numeric)  the total amount received for this account

 Examples: